 The sea breeze cocktail is made of vodka, grapefruit juice, and cranberry.

-It’s a relaxing fruity cocktail that will take your mind off the stresses of life.
+This one is a relaxing fruity cocktail that’ll take your mind off the stresses of life.

 That said, if you’re serving this at a party, I suggest you give it an 80s vibe!